25+ Air Facts: Everything You Need to Know! (Free Printable)

 For example, ocean currents are driven by wind patterns, which can affect the temperature and climate of nearby land areas.

-Air quality can have significant impacts on human health.
-Poor air quality can cause respiratory problems, cardiovascular disease, and even cancer.
+Air quality can significantly impact human health.
+Poor air quality can cause respiratory problems, cardiovascular disease, and cancer.
 It can also harm the environment by contributing to climate change and harming ecosystems.

 Some ways to improve air quality include reducing emissions from vehicles and industry, planting trees to absorb carbon dioxide, and using renewable energy sources like wind and solar power.